userSandeepB/data-structures-and-algorithms/README.md

 # Data Structures

-Data structure is a particular way of storing abd organizing data in a computer so that it can be used efficiently.
+Data structure is a particular way of storing and organizing data in a computer so that it can be used efficiently.
 A data structure is a special format for organizing and storing data.
 General data structure types include arrays, files, linked lists, stacks, queues, trees, graphs and so on.

 Depending on the organization of the elements, data structures are classified into two types: